 Close Corporations are valid in some states, like Wyoming.
 They are designed for small corporations which have a small number of stockholders usually having ties to one another through family relationships or friends and business partners.

 What does a close corporation mean?
 Close corporations are special cases of regular business corporations electing to operate in a more informal manner likened to partnerships.
 Regular business corporations must conduct shareholder and director meetings, elect a board of directors, and provide shareholders with written proposals for any major corporate action to be voted on in the annual meetings.

-Family corporations usually do not hold annual meetings because the family regularly makes decisions around the breakfast table or wherever.
+A close corporation example would be family corporations that do not usually hold annual meetings because the family regularly makes decisions around the breakfast table.
 A Board of Directors is also not required if stated in the Articles of Incorporation, and so there is much less paperwork required for ongoing operations.

 The Wyoming Close Corporation Law allows small corporations to forego many traditional corporate formalities.